 And yes, my guard is up and I’ve talked to both of them about what I expect going forward.
 If those expectations are ignored, I might have to do something more severe.

 But what if all my daughter’s friend needs is for someone to notice her?
-What if she is looking for those boundaries that demonstrate someone cares?
+What if she doesn’t want to be a bad influence but instead she is looking for those boundaries that demonstrate someone cares?
 What if this friendship between her and my daughter that turns out to be one of the greatest gifts in her life and helps her get through her toughest days?

 I’m not going to risk that.